 Any deliberate act, serving no legitimate purpose, which causes injury or which could be expected to cause injury to another person is an act of violence.
 Such conduct may result in police intervention.

 Any student who violates the Weapons Policy or is in involved in an Act of Violence is subject to immediate suspension.
-The suspension will remain in effect until a School Discipline Committee of the school board consisting of, but not limited to, the school board chairperson, principal, teacher, the two longest standing board members and the Pennsylvania Conference Superintendent of Education meet to consider the situation and vote the final action to be taken.
+The suspension will remain in effect until a School Discipline Committee of the school board consisting of, but not limited to, the school board chairperson, principal, teacher, two school board members, and the Pennsylvania Conference Superintendent of Education meet to consider the situation and vote the final action to be taken.

 A student referred to the police will be suspended until the police have completed their investigation and have provided a written report to the school.